karljtaylor/kjt/content/blog/2016-12-22-what-big-brands-taught-me-this-week-about-social-media-backlash-filter-bubbles-and-what-it-means.md

 +++
-author= "karl taylor"
+author = "karl taylor"
-categories= ["marketing", "growth", "facebook", "twitter"] date= 2016-12-22T04:25:01 author = "karl taylor" title= "What Big Brands Taught Me This Week About Social Media Backlash, Filter Bubbles And What It Means…"
+categories = ["marketing", "growth", "facebook", "twitter"] date= 2016-12-22T04:25:01 title = "What Big Brands Taught Me This Week About Social Media Backlash, Filter Bubbles And What It Means…"

 +++